-Elizabeth Massa is documentary photographer based in Princeton, NJ.
+She would take those lessons with her.
 She holds a BA in American Studies from Smith College and a Graduate Certificate in Documentary Photography and Ethics from the Salt Institute for Documentary Studies.
-She studied at the Herron School of Art and Design as well as the prestigious Sculoa Internazionale di Grafica, Venezia, as well The Institute of Culinary Education.
+She studied at the Herron School of Art and Design, the prestigious Sculoa Internazionale di Grafica, Venezia, as well The Institute of Culinary Education.
 (That’s right!
 Elizabeth is also a trained pastry chef.)
 She studied with Shelby Lee Adams and Penny De Los Santos.
 She got her start in the filed working for Thatcher Cook and Corbin Gurkin.